European Soccer Weekend: Clasico in Madrid and English final - WHIZ News

 SPAIN

-The second clásico of the league arrives with Barcelona hitting its stride and Real Madrid stumbling.
+The second clásico of the league season arrives with Barcelona hitting its stride and Real Madrid stumbling.

 The teams meet at Santiago Bernabéu Stadium on Sunday, four days after Madrid lost there to Manchester City in the last 16 of the Champions League.
 Before that, Zinedine Zidane’s team lost at Levante and drew against Celta Vigo at home in la Liga.